ZachSaucier/Just-Read/README.md

 ### Use Just Read's built in selection

-You can start using Just Read's built in selection in three ways:
+You can start using Just Read's built in selection in four ways:

 1. Click the Just Read Chrome extension button.
 ![extension button](http://i.imgur.com/aCOIuVV.png)

 2. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>L</kbd>.

-3. Right click and choose the "View this page using Just Read" option.
+3. Right click the current page and choose the "View this page using Just Read" option.

+4. Right click a link and select "View the linked page using Just Read" (it will open it in a new tab).

 ### User selection mode

 You can also select exactly the text you want to read if the built in method doesn't select what you want.
 If you want to use a visual selector, you can start selection mode in two ways:

-4. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.
+5. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.

-5. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.
+6. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.

 ### Highlight mode